Line-Lan/LineAPI/README.md

 # LineAPI
-PHP-API for interactiong with Line-Lan services linke the events
+PHP-API for interactiong with Line-Lan services like the events